DeluxeViper/Event-Driven-Microservice-Application/README.md

 ## Maven Commands

-Note: Before running any `mvn install` commands make sure to have a local kafka cluster running or else tests will fail (since the tests check whether any kafka instances are running).
+Note: Before running any `mvn install` or `mvn clean install` commands make sure to have a local kafka cluster running or else tests will fail (since the tests check whether any kafka instances are running).
 Alternatively you can use `mvn install -DskipTests` option.

 ## Credits